zhuxinyu2468/places/categories/README.md

 All top-level branches are wrapped formally under a root node: ID = 1, 'Factual Places'.
 There is no formal limit to the depth of the taxonomy (how many levels a branch has).
 Nodes can be flagged as 'abstract', where no entities can be categorized against it; currently the root node is the only abstract node.

 ### Languages
 The taxonomy is designed to be multi-lingual.
-Currently we have (American) English only but very shortly will add French, German, Spanish, and Italian languages added.
-We welcome additional independent contributions with open arms.
+Currently we have (American) English only but very shortly will add French, German, Spanish, and Italian languages.
+We welcome additional, independent translations with open arms.

 ## File Overview
 The file contains all categories presented serially with the Category ID as the hash key.
 The contents include: